sanger-cellular-informatics/Targeton-Designer/README.md

 pip install -r sge-primer-scoring/requirements.txt
 ```

-##### Using kmer lists for primer generation
+##### Downloading kmer lists for primer generation

-`kmer` files are essential element of primer designer tool, it is used to help avoid regions of the genome that are likely to produce non-specific binding or amplification.
+`kmer` files are required in order to use the Primer3 masker function, which prevents the design of primers using repetitive template regions.

-The `kmer` files are needed in the project root director to the primer design command and to run the unit tests.
+The `kmer` files are needed in the project root directory to run the `primer` command and to run the unit tests. (see [Primer3 Manual](https://primer3.org/manual.html#PRIMER_MASK_KMERLIST_PATH)).

-A kmer list is needed if multiple stringencies are to be applied (see [Primer3 Manual](https://primer3.org/manual.html#PRIMER_MASK_KMERLIST_PATH)).

 1. Set config parameters (in your user-defined designer config file, see [below](
 #designer-config))